 What type of credit products are listed on my report?

 There is a wide range of things that contribute to and affect your score, including:

-- Utility bills – Your payments to your water and gas and electric providers may be listed on your report.
+- Utility bills – Payments made to your water, gas, and electric providers may be included in your report.

-- Mortgages (Personal and BTL) – This is one of the biggest credit products to feature on your report and your payment history will be available for lenders to view.
+- Mortgages (Personal and BTL) – This is one of the most significant credit products to appear on your report, and lenders will be able to view your payment history.

-- Personal loans (Secured and Unsecured) – If you take on a loan, this will sit on your report and affect your score.
+- Personal loans (Secured and Unsecured) – If you take out a loan, it will appear on your credit report and have an impact on your score.

 - Credit cards – Your credit card repayment history will be viewable on your report.